Industrial Revolution in the United States: 18th century

-As the United Kingdom industrialized in the mid-to-late 1700s, the United States remained agrarian with resource processing, gristmills, and sawmills being the main industrial, non-agrarian output.
-During the colonial period, Britain sought to keep the Thirteen Colonies from industrializing and becoming competitors, and intended for them to remain agrarian backwaters, providing Britain with raw materials like indigo and cotton.
-Notably, William Pitt the Elder said in 1770 that "the colonies should not be permitted to manufacture so much as a horseshoe nail".
-As demand for U.S. resources increased, canals and railroads became important to the economic growth as transportation necessitated and the U.S. population was sparse, especially in areas where resources were being extracted such as the American frontier.
-This made it necessary to expand technological capabilities, which led to an Industrial Revolution in America as entrepreneurs, businesses competed with and learned from each other to develop better technology, fundamentally altering the U.S. economy.
+As the United Kingdom industrialized in the mid-to-late 18th century, the United States remained agrarian with resource processing, gristmills, and sawmills being the main industrial non-agrarian output.
+During the colonial period, Britain sought to keep the Thirteen Colonies from industrializing and becoming competitors, intending for the American colonies to remain agrarian backwaters, providing Britain with raw materials like indigo and cotton.
+Notably, William Pitt the Elder said in 1770 "the colonies should not be permitted to manufacture so much as a horseshoe nail".
+As demand for U.S. resources increased, canals and railroads became important to the economic growth as transportation necessitated and the population was sparse, especially in areas where resources were being extracted such as the American frontier.
+This made it necessary to expand technological capabilities, which led to an Industrial Revolution in America as entrepreneurs and businesses competed with and learned from each other to develop better technology, fundamentally altering the U.S. economy.
 Some technologies that advanced the Industrial Revolution in the U.S. were appropriated from British designs by ambitious British entrepreneurs hoping to use the technology to create successful companies in the U.S.

-Much of the Industrial Revolution in the U.S. originated in the Lehigh Valley region of eastern Pennsylvania, where anthracite coal, iron ore, steel, textile, and industrial sectors experienced breakthroughs and emerged as global manufacturing leaders.
+Much of the Industrial Revolution in the U.S. originated in the Lehigh Valley region of eastern Pennsylvania and New York City, NY, where anthracite coal, iron ore, steel, textile, and industrial sectors experienced breakthroughs and emerged as global manufacturing leaders.

-One entrepreneur who is most associated with starting up the textiles industry in the U.S. and who initially brought the textile technology to the U.S. was Samuel Slater.
+One entrepreneur who is most associated with starting up the textile industry in the U.S. and who initially brought the textile technology to the U.S. was Samuel Slater.
 Slater learned that Americans were interested in textile techniques used in England, but since exporting such technical designs were illegal in England, he memorized as much as he could and departed for New York City.
 Moses Brown, a leading Rhode Island industrialist, secured the services of Slater, with Slater promising to recreate British textile designs.
-After an initial investment by Brown to fulfill initial requirements, a mill successfully opened in 1793 being the first water-powered roller spinning textile mill in America.
-By 1800, Slater's mill had been duplicated by many other entrepreneurs as Slater grew wealthier and his techniques more and more popular with Andrew Jackson calling Slater the "Father of the American Industrial Revolution".
+After an initial investment by Brown to fulfill initial requirements, the first water-powered roller spinning textile mill in America was opened in 1793.
+By 1800, Slater's mill had been duplicated by many other entrepreneurs as Slater grew wealthier and his techniques became more popular, with Andrew Jackson calling Slater the "Father of the American Industrial Revolution".
 But Slater also earned the pejorative "Slater the Traitor" from many in Great Britain who felt he betrayed them in bringing British textile techniques to the Americas.